Mogreine/lm-critic/README.md

 * `--use_gpu` -- enables gpu usage for probabilities computation

 # Evaluation
-You can find the evaluation dataset at `data/eval_data.jsonl`.
-It is the same dataset which is used for lm critic evaluation in the paper (contains sentences from GMEG-wiki, GMEG-yahoo and BEA19).
 To run evaluation on the dataset:
 ```
 PYTHONPATH=. python src/eval_critic.py --seed $SEED$ --use_gpu --refined